tjinauyeung/misthorn/README.md

 ### Misthorn
 This is Misthørn, a curated audio player (experimental).
-This project is aimed to experiment with web audio technologies and wavesurfer.js
+This project is aimed to experiment with web audio technologies and wavesurfer.js.
+Check it out at https://misthorn.vercel.app.

 ### Screenshots
 ![screenshot-1](https://raw.githubusercontent.com/tjinauyeung/misthorn/master/packages/app/static/screenshot-1.png)